 * Wall St rises on better-than-expected Dec. retail sales

-* World equities flat on concerns about future earnings
+* World equity markets rise despite concerns about future earnings

 * Euro rises for 4th day vs dollar; greenback gains vs yen